-NSDNAME policy records match names of authoritative servers for the query name, a parent of the query name, a CNAME, or a parent of a CNAME.
+NSDNAME rules match names in NS RRsets for the response or a parent.
 They are encoded as subdomains of rpz-nsdomain relativized to the RPZ origin name.

-NSIP policy records match IP addresses in A and AAAA RRsets for domains that can be checked against NSDNAME policy records.
-The are encoded like IP policies except as subdomains of rpz-nsip.
+NSIP rules match IP addresses in A and AAAA RRsets for names of responsible servers or the names that can be matched by NSDNAME rules.
+The are encoded like IP rules except as subdomains of rpz-nsip.